-Citi to double Brazil commercial bank unit's assets by 2020
+Citi expects privatization to bolster revenue in Brazil

 Citi is targeting firms with between 200 million and 1.8 billion reais in revenues, he said.

-This move underscores a shift in Citi’s strategy in Brazil toward wholesale activities after selling its retail assets there to Itaú Unibanco Holding SA for 710 million reais.
+This move underscores a shift in Citi’s strategy in Brazil toward wholesale activities, after the sale of its retail activities there to Itaú Unibanco Holding SA for 710 million reais.

 ($1 = 3.7294 reais)